kononiuk/notec-server/README.md

-# Notec (Nodejs Tiny e-Commerce)
+# Notec (Nodejs Tiny e-Commerce) NodeJS + MongoDB server side

-Notec is a Node.js application built using Express and Mongoose for managing an e-commerce platform.
+Server side for [Notec project](https://github.com/kononiuk/notec).
 It provides an HTML version and HTTP endpoints for getting and managing categories and products.
 There is a possibility for adding and removing admin users via the terminal.
 The application implements basic authentication using an admin email and password for securing requests, except for getting categories and products.

 ## Table of Contents